Kleptine/UnitySessionStreamer/README.md

 The Session Streamer plugin for Unity provides an way to capture and stream video from your game's main camera, along with Unity logs and general event data, directly to a remote server for recording and session replay.

+Great care has been taken to make sure that the performance impact of the stream is near-zero.
+Noticeable performance overhead is considered a bug.

 ---

 ## Features

-* **Video Capture**: Streams real-time video captured from your main camera using WebRTC with hardware encoding for optimal performance.
+* **Video Capture**: Streams real-time video captured from your main camera using WebRTC with hardware encoding.
 * **Unity Logs**: Captures and streams the Unity `Player.log` file, providing detailed debugging and session insights.
-* **High Performance**: Great care has been taken to make sure that the performance impact of the stream is near-zero.

 ---